Christianity in Houston: Roman Catholics

-History

 The first Catholic church in Houston, St. Vincent's Church, opened in 1839.
 John Odin, a bishop arrived in 1841 to help establish it, and in the fall of 1842 the building, in the Second Ward, was fully built.
 This church converted into a parish catering to German Americans in 1871 when the larger Annunciation Church opened.

 The city's first black Catholic church was St. Nicholas, located in the Third Ward.

 In 1910 there were no Mexican Catholic churches in Houston.
 Some Mexicans were excluded from attending English-speaking Catholic churches.
 Mexicans who did attend found themselves discriminated against.
 In 1911 the Roman Catholic Diocese of Galveston brought the Oblates of Mary Immaculate, a series of priests intended to minister to the Mexican population of Houston.
 In 1912 Our Lady of Guadalupe Catholic Church, the first Mexican Catholic church, opened.
 Due to an increase in demand in Catholic services, oblates established missions in various Mexican-American neighborhoods.
 The Roman Catholic Church established Our Lady of Guadalupe so that white people accustomed to segregation of races would not be offended by the presence of Mexican people in their churches.
 The second Mexican Catholic church, Immaculate Heart of Mary Catholic Church, opened in the 1920s.
 It originated as an oblate mission in Magnolia Park, on the second floor of the residence of Emilio Aranda.
 A permanent two-story building, funded by the community, opened in 1926.

 In the 1920s, a group of Louisiana Creole people attended the Hispanic Our Lady of Guadalupe Church because OLG was the closest church to the Frenchtown area of the Fifth Ward.
 Because the OLG church treated the Creole people in a discriminatory manner, by forcing them to confess and take communion after people of other races did so and after forcing them to take the back pews, the Creoles opted to build their own church.
 The Our Mother of Mercy Catholic Church in the Fifth Ward, Houston's second black Catholic church, was officially founded in June 1929.

-The number of African-American Catholics in Houston increased after the Great Mississippi Flood of 1927 affected rural areas in the Southern United States.
+The number of Black Catholics in Houston increased after the Great Mississippi Flood of 1927 affected rural areas in the Southern United States.
 Most of them moved to the Fifth Ward.
 Due to a perception of the Catholic Church being more favorable than Protestant churches to African-Americans, the Catholic Church in Houston increased in popularity with African-Americans in the 1930s.
 St. Anne de Beaupre in Sunset Heights, the third black Catholic church, named after the Basilica of Sainte-Anne-de-Beaupré in Sainte-Anne-de-Beaupré, Quebec, Canada, opened in 1938.
 By 2012 the church held Swahili masses due to it gaining African immigrant parishioners.
 In particular St. Nicholas has a group of Cameroonians in the congregation served by the Assumption Cameroonian Catholic Community, so it has services each month tailored to that group.